sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 This is the full list of webhook configuration options:

+- `groupName`: This must match the `groupName` you specified in the Helm chart config during install.
 - `host`: FQDN or IP address of the InfoBlox server.
 - `view`: DNS View in the InfoBlox server to manipulate TXT records in.
 - `zone`: An Infoblox zone to create the TXT record in. (default: "")